SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 3. China Beach

->> Find out how to get here and learn even more about what to see nearby during your visit.
+>> Find out how to get to China Beach and what to see nearby during your visit

 4. Crissy Field

-The Crissy Field is one of the few San Francisco beaches that is pretty busy most days.
-Again, it's not usually people in their suits grabbing some rays, but instead people with their dogs and/or having a picnic.
+The Crissy Field beach is one of the few San Francisco beaches that is pretty busy most days.

 5. Aquatic Park

-Many people like to walk along the boardwalk of this one.
-It's a great place to go for a run, walk or enjoy a sunny day in the city.
-There is almost always plenty of seating either on the sand or the small stadium right along the water.
+If you're packing a picnic, there is almost always plenty of seating either on the sand or the small stadium right along the water.

+Still, I recommend you stay aware of your surroundings.
 Over the last year or two, a couple of swimmers have been bitten by sea lions.
-No one is sure why this is happening as swimmers and sea lions have shared this area for decades.
+No one is sure why this is happening, as swimmers and sea lions have shared this area for decades.
 However, it's something to be aware of before you dive in.

 6. Mile Rock Beach

-Mile Rock Beach is another one of my favorite San Francisco Beaches.
+Mile Rock Beach is another one of my favorite San Francisco beaches.
 You can only access this one from the Lands End Trail.

 >> More about visiting Mile Rock Beach